openmobilityfoundation/mobility-data-specification/README.md

 Cities and regulators can choose best how to implement *Agency* and *Provider* either separately, concurrently, or by endpoint.

 The specification will be versioned using Git tags and [semantic versioning](https://semver.org/).
-See the list of [releases](https://github.com/CityOfLosAngeles/mobility-data-specification/releases) for more information.
+See prior [releases](https://github.com/CityOfLosAngeles/mobility-data-specification/releases) and the [Release Guidelines](ReleaseGuidelines.md) for more information.

 ## Roadmap